What is Coconut Oil Good for in Chicken Husbandry?

 Feeding Treats to Chickens

-In view of this similarity to the effects in humans, I would be very careful not to feed much fat of any kind to my chickens.
-A commercially-produced balanced ration includes only 4–5% fat, and I would not want to upset a carefully formulated diet, especially when feeding young birds.
+In view of this similarity to the effects in humans, I would be very careful not to feed much fat of any kind to my chickens, and especially not saturated fats.
+A commercially-produced balanced ration includes only 4–5% fat, and I would not want to upset a carefully formulated diet, particularly when feeding young birds.

 The problem with adding homemade treats is that we upset their dietary balance.
 Treats made with coconut oil or mixing it into feed could provide too much saturated fat.
-Bear in mind that manufactured products containing coconut oil may have processed the oil into a trans fat, which also increases LDL.
+Bear in mind that manufactured products may have processed the oil into a trans fat, which increases LDL further.
 Moreover, chickens may favor treats and reduce intake of their balanced feed, missing out on essential nutrients.
 Incidentally, there is one essential fatty acid that chickens must consume, albeit in small quantities: linoleic acid, an omega-6 PUFA.
 However coconut oil is not a good source, containing only on average 1.7% by weight.

 I find that mature free-range chickens are adept at acquiring the nutrients they require if they have sufficient varied pasture to forage.
 These birds could probably take the occasional fatty treat in careful moderation.